isomerpages/govtech-gobusiness-main/pages/epjs/redesign-jobs/job-redesign-for-the-retail-sector.md

 The following resources are available to help Retail enterprises embark on and sustain job redesign efforts:

 - Job Redesign Framework for Retail guides retailers in reviewing their employees' job scopes, enabling them to improve productivity and efficiency, optimise workforce, and improve job attraction and retention.
-Specifically, it helps retailers go through three phases of job redesign:

-1. Diagnose - Identify problem areas and define the job redesign plan;

-2. Redesign - Select job redesign solution and create implementation and communications plans;

-3. Implement - Deploy solution and measure outcomes

-Click <a href="https://www.wsg.gov.sg/content/programmes-and-initiatives/manpower-lean-productivity/retail-job-redesign-framework_3-step-process_for-download.pdf" target="_blank" rel="noopener">here</a> for the Retail Job Redesign quick guide.
+Specifically, it helps retailers go through three phases of job redesign: <br>1.
+Diagnose - Identify problem areas and define the job redesign plan;<br>2.
+Redesign - Select job redesign solution and create implementation and communications plans;<br>3.
+Implement - Deploy solution and measure outcomes<br><br>Click <a href="https://www.wsg.gov.sg/content/programmes-and-initiatives/manpower-lean-productivity/retail-job-redesign-framework_3-step-process_for-download.pdf" target="_blank" rel="noopener">here</a> for the Retail Job Redesign quick guide.

 You will find comprehensive self-help resources to kickstart job resign projects, covering templates to implement job redesign, recommended pre-fitted solutions, and access to resources including funding and professional consultancy services.